PrimalSebman/SnipeBot/README.md

 - `/snipe quote` - For fun, get a random quote from a video game Sniper!

 # Contact/Feedback
 This has been my first major project on my own!
-It's in a state that I enjoy right now, but I'm open to any feedback or suggestions to improve!
+It's in a state that I enjoy right now, but I'm open to any feedback or suggestions to improve or expand the Bot!
 ### Ways to contact me
 * Email: Sebastianveras06@hotmail.com
 * Discord: @PrimalSebman